CityU-AIM-Group/SIGMA/README.md

 By [Wuyang Li](https://wymancv.github.io/wuyang.github.io/)

 Welcome to have a look at our previous work [SCAN](https://github.com/CityU-AIM-Group/SCAN) (AAAI'22 ORAL), which is the foundation of this work.

 ## Installation

 Check [INSTALL.md](https://github.com/CityU-AIM-Group/SIGMA/blob/main/INSTALL.md) for installation instructions.

+If you have any problem in terms of installation, feel free to screenshot your issue for me.
+Thanks.

 ## Data preparation